saishyam36/unlimited_shopee/README.md

 * Related products of the category and sub-category
 * Order history for registered users.
 * Responsive design for various screen sizes.
+* Live notifications and status updates of the order.

 **Admin Dashboard:**